-Prerequisites: Current or previously licensed as a registered nurse

-Corequisites: Current CPR certification for health care providers, professional liability insurance, health and dental records up-to-date, including current immunizations; personal health insurance.
+Prerequisites: Current or previously licensed as a registered nurse.
+Current CPR certification for healthcare providers, health and dental records up-to-date, iincluding current immunizations; personal health insurance

-The course will prepare the Registered Nurse (RN) to reenter the acute health care setting for employment after an absence from the patient care arena.
+The course will prepare the Registered Nurse (RN) to re-enter the acute healthcare setting for employment after an absence from the patient care arena.
 The course has a general med-surg focus, and will review adult anatomy and physiology, pathophysiology, pharmacology, lab values and key issues related to patient care.
 The course includes classroom, lab, simulation, clinical and preceptorship experiences.